mirrexagon/lua-irc-engine/README.md

 ---

-There is a special callback called `RAW` which is called whenever an IRC message is sent or received, with the message as the sole argument.
+There is a special callback called `RAW` which is called whenever an IRC message is sent or received.
 This is useful for printing raw messages to a console or logging them.
+Its first argument is `true` when the message is being sent or `false` when the message is being received, and the second argument is the message.

 Modules and the standard modules